akSingh1419/ParkingLot/README.md

 ## Running the Program

-* File Input Mode : Change the contents of the file input.txt to whatever is required.
+* File Input Mode : Change the contents of the file input.txt to the required input .
 ```
     javac Main.java
     java Main input.txt